 Of note is that the firms driving the highest revenue spent nearly double on business development.

 So how can your firm put this insight to good use?
 We culled our blog for words of wisdom from John Remsen, Jr., President and CEO of The Remsen Group.
-John is widely recognized as one of the country’s leading authorities on law firm leadership, management, marketing and business development.
+John is widely recognized as one of the country’s leading authorities on strategies for law firm business development, leadership, management and marketing.
 Read on for his sage advice.